Regulators have loosened their grip to allow SMSF members to purchase property using borrowed funds. But is this the right strategy for you?

 Previously, regulators prohibited the borrowing of SMSF funds, limiting members to either choose between waiting until they had enough funds or steering clear of property altogether.

-There is also the possibility of eliminating capital gains tax (CGT) on the investment, if you sell the property and collect your profits after you enter the pension phase.
+There is also the possibility of eliminating capital gains tax (CGT) on the investment, if you sell the property and collect your profits after you start a retirement phase pension.

 Like any investment, you’ll need to weigh up whether buying a property using borrowed funds through your SMSF is a good next step for you.
 But get it right and you might just find that your future (retired) self is mighty pleased you did.